I Tested 8 GLP-1 Tracker Apps. Only Two Actually Build Habits.

 - No behavior change or habit tools

-Best for: People who want injection tracking and food logging in the same app without switching between tools.
+Best for: People who want injection tracking and food logging in one app without switching between tools.

 Ratings: 1,500+ (4.8 stars) | Price: Freemium | Platforms: iOS

-GlucoPal was built with Zepbound users specifically in mind, though it supports Mounjaro and Wegovy as well.
-The standout feature is a symptom history widget that visualizes when side effects tend to occur relative to your dose timing.
+GlucoPal was built with Zepbound users specifically in mind, though it supports Mounjaro and Wegovy too.
+The standout feature — and the reason it earned our "best for side effects" category — is a symptom history widget that visualizes when side effects tend to occur relative to your dose timing.
+For anyone navigating nausea, fatigue, or temperature regulation issues (see the Penn Reddit study on overlooked GLP-1 side effects), this pattern visualization is genuinely useful.

 Strengths: